 Figure 61 shows the contours of the translational/rotational temperature distribution calculated at the computational domain.
-The translational/rotational temperature peak assumes the approximated value of 7,788 K, close to the geometry nose.
-Figure 62 presents the vibrational temperature distribution calculated at the computational domain.
-The vibrational temperature peak occurs also close to the configuration nose and reaches the approximate value of 7,487 K. The effective temperature to be considered in the chemical calculations.
-Trrc, reaches the approximated value of 7,636 K, which is an appropriated temperature to promote the $N_2$ and $O_2$ dissociations close to the reentry capsule geometry.
+The translational/rotational temperature peak assumes the approximated value of 7,786 K, close to the geometry nose.
+Figure 62 presents the vibrational distribution temperature calculated at the computational domain.
+The vibrational temperature peak occurs also close to the configuration nose and reaches the approximate value of 7,534 K. The effective temperature to be considered in the calculations. chemical T{rrc}, reaches the approximated value of 7,659 K, which is an appropriated temperature to promote the N2 and O2 dissociations close to the reentry capsule geometry.
 This temperature is superior to that obtained to the viscous, first-order accurate, case and, with it, more N2 and O2 dissociations are expected.

 Figure 63 exhibits the velocity vector field calculated at the computational domain.
-As can be observed, the boundary layer detachment at the trailing edge region of the reentry capsule and the formation of a pair of circulation bubbles due to the viscous phenomena and due to the adverse pressure gradient in this region occur.
+As can be observed, the boundary layer detachment at the trailing edge region of the reentry capsule and the formation of a pair of circulation bubbles due to the viscous phenomena and due to the adverse pressure gradient in this region occurs.
 Good symmetry characteristics are observed in the solution.